CHH/stack-honeypot/README.md

         display:none;
       }
     </style>

 Then, for incoming requests, the middleware will check if the text field has been set to an unexpected value.
 If it has, that means a spambot has altered the field, and the spambot is booted to a dead end blank page.

-There are a few options you can pass in:
+There are a few options you can pass to the constructor (or to the Stack Builder):

   * `class_name` is the class assigned to the parent div of the honeypot.
 Defaults to "phonetoy", an anagram of honeypot.
   * `label` is the warning label displayed to those with CSS disabled.
 Defaults to "Don't fill in this field".